 Are you active in wills, estates, and trusts?
 Your firm will gain the best marketing traction through regular publication of timely and interesting pieces about estate planning.
 Post intriguing, snappy summaries of your pieces to LinkedIn and other social media channels, linking to pull people to your site for the full piece.

 Use a Customer Relationship Management (CRM) system.

-Keep track, with the help of a CRM, of how many people connect with you in response to your marketing efforts, and what type of services they use.
+Keep track, with the help of a CRM, of how many people connect with you in response to your law firm digital marketing efforts, and what type of services they use.

 A CRM system should not only track your correspondence and show interactions with new and existing clientele.
 It should also bring additional revenue by keeping you in better contact with your business connections.

 Categorize the groups that generate referrals for you.
 Cultivate relationships with the sources of your referrals.
 Thank them.
 Use social media to amplify their work as well as your own.
 The referrals will multiply.